Helen Crummy: Craigmillar Festival Society

-Her youngest son is the artist Andrew Crummy, creator of the Great Tapestry of Scotland.
+Her youngest son is the artist Andrew Crummy, creator of the Great Tapestry of Scotland and her niece is the writer Janis Mackay.

 Honours

 She was awarded an MBE in 1972, and an honorary doctorate by Heriot-Watt University in 1993, and is part of The Edinburgh Women of Achievement trail.
 She is also in the "Travelling the Distance" sculpture at The Scottish Parliament and mentioned in The Bill Douglas statue at Newcraighall Railway station.
 On 21 March 2014 a statue, created by Tim Chalk, in her memory was unveiled by Richard Demarco and Ruth Wishart outside the East Neighbourhood Centre on Niddrie Mains Road, Edinburgh.

 Publications

 Her book Let The People Sing! has been sold in many countries.
 It tells the story of The Craigmillar Festival Society.
 Her third book is the novel Whom Dykes Divide, published in 2008.

 Other publications are "Mine a Rich Vein" 2003; essay and editing: Arts The Catalyst Catalogue, 2004; The Heritage and Arts Trail for Craigmillar, 2009; Edited with Douglas Galbraith: Craigmillar Gold, Community Musical songs, 2004.
 She was involved in most of the publications that came out of the Craigmillar Festival Society from 1962 to 1985, including "The Comprehensive Plan for Action" (CPA) 1976, which is recognised as a milestone in Community Planning.